 - pinch of sea salt

-- 3 tablespoons unsweetened shredded coconut, for rolling
+- 3 tablespoons unsweetened shredded coconut

 instructions